Inter mirifica: Conclusions (#23–24)

+The Council states in its conclusion (Conclusione in the Italian version, translated as "Appendices" in the English translation) that it looks forward to a relationship between Catholic authorities and "all men of goodwill, especially those who have charge of these media", which will result in the use of the media "solely [for] the good of society".
+The Secretariat for the Supervision of Publications and Entertainment, with its future wider brief, was then invited to issue a further pastoral instruction covering the issues raised in the decree.

+Significance

+Cardinal Francis Arinze writes that the significance of Inter mirifica lay less in its contents than in the fact that this was the first time an ecumenical council of the church had "addressed the topic of communications and gave a mandate to clergy and laity on the use of the communications media".

 Effects and aftermath of Inter mirifica

 The document's immediate reception was fairly negative.
 The document was heavily criticized for falling short of expectations, as well as failing to provide any new or different thoughts or instructions on social communications.
-At the close of the Council, in a brief assessment of the documents it had produced, the New York Times said this text had been "generally condemned as inadequate and too conservative".
+At the close of the council, in a brief assessment of the documents it had produced, the New York Times said this text had been "generally condemned as inadequate and too conservative".
 These sentiments have been the long-standing memories of the document, with these sentiments continuing 40 years following the decree.

-However, the document did provide the beginning stages for further Church instructions on social communications, with the further documents of Communio et Progressio and Aetatis Novae.
-Furthermore, from the document emerged World Social Communication Day, which was created by the Second Vatican Council to provide an annual message for the church to its people and the rest of the world.
-Pope John Paul II vigorously promoted responsibility and positive goals in Social Communication not only in person but through messages given on this religious festival and through supporting the Pontifical Council for Social Communications.
+However, the document did provide the beginning stages for further Church instructions on social communications, with the further documents of Communio et Progressio and Aetatis Novae, and from the document emerged the World Communication Day (in full: World Social Communications Day), which was envisaged by the Council as "a day on which the faithful are instructed in their responsibilities" regarding the media.
+Pope Paul VI held the first World Communication Day on 7 May 1967, recalling the Council's desire "to draw the attention of her children and of all men of good will to the vast and complex phenomenon of the modem means of social communication, such as the press, motion pictures, radio and television, which form one of the most characteristic notes of modern civilization".
+Pope John Paul II vigorously promoted responsibility and positive goals in social communications, not only in person but also through messages given on this day, and through supporting the Pontifical Council for Social Communications.
+The 59th World Social Communications Day took place in May 2025.